Are You Silencing Patient Voices While Calling It Patient Engagement?

 If you really want to co-design with patients and caregivers, you need to be prepared for their insights to disrupt the status quo.
 If your patient partners are making everyone comfortable, if they're reinforcing existing plans rather than challenging them, if they've learned to speak your language instead of forcing you to understand theirs, you haven't engaged patients.
 You've just expanded your staff without adding them to payroll (and that's another blog post because you should always be compensating partners!).

 Preserving the true voices of patients and caregivers is a messy business.
 It's uncomfortable and usually not entirely a linear journey.
-Sometimes means sitting with anger that has nowhere to go.
+Sometimes it means sitting with anger that has nowhere to go.
 It means hearing about problems you don't know how to fix.
 It means accepting that some patient experiences are definitely going to conflict with your operational realities, and there's no easy resolution.

 But this "messiness" is, in many ways, the entire point.
 Healthcare is really good at running smoothly for everyone except patients.
 The patient perspective is a challenging one because, as patients, we experience the failures and successes of the system on a deeply personal level.